Cheap alternatives for Roundup®

 Low Cost Weed Removal Alternative?

-I have an area that I need to get rid of weeds and grass.
-Round-up can get expensive.
+I have an area where I need to get rid of weeds and grass.
+Roundup® can get expensive.
 Do you have any ideas?
 I don't have a problem with run-off.
 Any help would be appreciated.

 A simple, inexpensive, and organic way of controlling weeds is to use newspaper.
 Cover the area you wish to rid of weeds with several layers of newspaper, then spread mulch or compost over the newspaper.
 You can plant whatever you would like over this.
 Just poke a hole in the newspaper for the seed/plant and plant away!